Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 Those account ids matching NFC tags, program recovery files token or others items can be managed with a dedicated extended_recovery pallet  withiin TEE/Integritee validators to ensure recovery security and privacy.

 The app recovery interface enables the user to manage both recovery setup and recovery initiation, letting the extended_recovery pallet manage create_recovery or initiate_recovery calls based on recovery options chosen by the user.
+> we don't yet introduce cloud interface to store recovery file token on cloud.

 #### Circuit File Recovery with extended recovery Pallet.